Exemplar-Free Continual Learning for State Space Models: Proposed Method

-We have discussed the properties of conventional regularization algorithms for SSMs in the previous part.
-We empirically observe that while both method leads to improving the continual performance in \textsection~\ref{sec:results}, the SSM still suffers from significant forgetting.
-We argue that forgetting is due to the following factors, \begin{itemize} \item \textbf{Ignoring the geometry of SSMs.} Moving along the orbit $\pi = \{(\mP\mA\mP^{-1}, \mP\mB$ and $\mC\mP^{-1}), \forall \mP \in \GL{n}\}$ does not change the SSM.
-A regularization technique needs to be faithful to this property.
-We show that SSMs' state deviates as forgetting grows in \textsection~\ref{sec:add_studies}. \item \textbf{Limited horizon.} An SSM is a dynamical system, a rich method should be able to regularize the model over longer horizons. \end{itemize}
+\paragraph{Regularizing the output.} Alternatively, one can also regularize the output behavior of the model.
+This principle is the basis of the replay-based methods, which maintain a memory $\mathcal{M}$ containing representative samples from past experience.
+The objective typically enforces consistency between the current model and its previous version over these stored samples:

+with $\tau$ denoting the time horizon.
+Ideally, one would take $\tau \to \infty$ so that the entire temporal behavior of the model is preserved as, in principle, SSMs can induce an output with an infinite sequence even with a finite input.

+As in the EFCIL setting, storing $\mathcal{M}$ is not feasible, thus, we view the model as a dynamical system and consider its response when excited by random Gaussian input.
+Such excitation statistically probes the system and characterizes its behavior without requiring any stored samples.
+We will show soon that this idea allows our algorithm to operate effectively in the EFCIL regime, achieving the benefits of replay without memory while capturing the model’s infinite-horizon behavior.

+\paragraph{Our method.} Although vanilla regularization (\eg, \Cref{eqn:reg_ABC}) improves CL performance which we will show in \textsection\ref{sec:results}, SSMs still suffer from significant forgetting.
+We argue that a key reason is that standard penalties \textbf{ignore the geometry of SSMs.} In particular, moving along the orbit

+does not change the input-output behavior of the SSM, yet conventional regularizers are not invariant to this transformation.
+As a result, they may over-penalize parameter updates that are functionally equivalent and under-penalize updates that alter the underlying dynamics.

 What we propose to do instead is to take into account the trajectory defined by an SSM and use that to preserve the knowledge.
+This perspective is naturally compatible with arbitrarily long horizons as a byproduct of our construction.
 We will discuss this below, but first, we need to take a detour and introduce the Extended observability matrix of an SSM.